cypress-io/cypress-documentation/source/guides/continuous-integration/gitlab.md

       - cypress/screenshots/**/*.png
     expire_in: 1 day
 ```

 # Parallelization

-The {% url "Cypress Dashboard" 'dashboard' %} offers the ability to {% url 'parallelize and group test runs' parallelization %} along with additional insights and {% url "analytics" analytics %} for Cypress tests.
+The {% url "Cypress Dashboard" 'dashboard' %} offers the ability to {% url "parallelize and group test runs" parallelization %} along with additional insights and {% url "analytics" analytics %} for Cypress tests.

 The addition of the `parallel` attribute will start 5 instances of the defined `image`, which enables us run multiples instances of Cypress at same time.